Development Finance Initiative Graduate Student Fellowship

 Intangibles: Mentorship from private real estate development experts, practical project-based experience, exposure to real challenges and opportunities in real communities, opportunity to make a difference.

-Term: 15 – 20 hours per week throughout the academic year.
-Successful applicants hired this fall may have an opportunity to work in the spring and over the summer.
+Term: 15 – 20 hours per week throughout the academic year, 40 hours per week during the summer.
+Successful applicants may have an opportunity to continue working with DFI until their graduation.

 Hiring Timeline: DFI typically conducts the hiring process in February (for summer), August (for fall semester), and November (for spring semester).
-Contact Rory Dowling at email@example.com for more information.
-Note: The fall hiring process has ended.
-DFI will be accepting applications again for Fellows in February 2020.
+Contact us at email@example.com for more information.

 The University of North Carolina at Chapel Hill is an Equal Opportunity Employer